AppcentMobile/helium-java-sdk/README.md

 Easily integrate to Helium Blockhain API in your java applications for `Android`, `Backend`, `Console`...

-The SDK is based on `Java 1.8` and makes use of the following dependencies:
+The SDK is based on `Java 1.8` uses the following dependencies:

 * OkHttp3
 * Gson